elifnurisman/XOHW20_128_RISCV_ISA_Extension/README.md

  - /src Contains source files for RV32IMC* Ibex Core with our modifications.
  - /sw  Contains our 48-bit message length NTRU C implementation with parameters **N = 53**, **p = 3**, **q = 101** /w added custom instructions.
  - /bit Contains the project bitstream compatible with our FPGA card specified above.
+ - /prj Contains the archived project.

 ## Instructions to Test the Project

  - Generated bitstream is in the /bit folder.
-Anyone can program their Nexys4DDR FPGA with that bitstream and can verify our results on the Hardware Manager Window of Vivado 2018.1
+Anyone can program their Nexys4DDR FPGA with that bitstream and can verify our results on the hardware manager window of Vivado 2018.1

 ## Link to YouTube Video: